niedzielski/mw-components/readme.md

 - **Split**: partial libraries.
 More sophisticated to use but also more performant and allows different loading strategies to be applied.

-	⚠️ These partial libraries all depend on the mwc-common chunk and should not be loaded in conjunction with the combined mwc chunk.
+	⚠️ These partial libraries all require the mwc-common and mediawiki.ui.button (or equivalent) chunks to be loaded and should not be loaded in conjunction with the combined mwc chunk.

 	- **mwc-common**.js/css: common denominator chunk for all other split chunks.
 Code that can be shared is coalesced herein.
 This chunk includes the Webpack runtime or bootloader.
 This chunk